fkallen/gpu-tRNA-mapper/README.md

     --resultListSize num : If a read can be mapped to multiple reference sequences with the same best score, output num alignments (default: 2147483647 (output all best mappings))
 ```

+Input files can be DNA or RNA.
+We support a four letter alphabet A, C, G, (T/U) , where T matches U and vice-versa.

 gpu_trna_mapper uses GPU 0.
 Use the CUDA environment variable `CUDA_VISIBLE_DEVICES` to select the GPU in multi-GPU systems